wp-plugins/squirrly-seo/readme.txt

 * Added Social Impact progress monitor for each post/page
 * Added Inbound Links progress monitor for each post/page

-= 1.1.9 =
-* Added Facebook META Object for a good looking share
-* Added Twitter Card in META
-* Fixed local saved post images bugs
-* Fixed Sitemap file permission error
-* Wordpress 3.6 theme compatibility
-* Fixed Frontend custom meta for blogs with pages

-= 1.1.8 =
-* Fixed snipped security bugs
-* SEO improvement for META Title

-= 1.1.7 =
-* Added the real time snippet before you publish the article

-= 1.1.6 =
-* Fixed settings bugs on saving

-= 1.1.5 =
-* Added multiple Countries for Keyword Research
-* Changed the Squirrly SEO Settings Look

-= 1.1.4 =
-* Fixed Frontend META and Frontend ob_gzhandler (for login problems)
-* Added new feature for SEO Live Assistant (minimum words in article for google news)

-= 1.1.3 =
-* Added multi-language support in SEO Live Assistant
-* Improved compatibility with other SEO plugins and themes
-* Improved META information

-= 1.1.2 =
-* Now works with Ecommerce plugins WooCommerce, MarketPress, Ready!, Shopp

-= 1.1.0 =
-* Stable version of Squirrly SEO (as we just finished with the beta)
-* WordPress 3.5 compatibility

-Also:

-* Fixed the most recent SEO bugs
-* Works nice on iOS and Android in the WP apps.
-* Works in the browsers of iOS and Android devices
-* On-boarding made much better
-* From now on we ping your posts to search engines, to get fast and better indexing
-* Seamless connection and integration between Squirrly.co and WP.
-* Added stats in the dashboard.

-= 1.0.9 =
-* Keyword Information has been made optional
-* Added the Keyword Research bar
-* Fixed article post error
-* Fixed issues for support and profile login
-* Added the German language (de_DE)
-* Added the Romanian language (ro_RO)

-= 1.0.8 =
-* Added the notification bar for Squirrly Live SEO Assistant
-* Added how many words to write for keyword density in Squirrly Live SEO Assistant
-* Added copyright free images in inspiration box
-* Added the google suggestion in search box
-* Added notification if no keyword is used
-* CSS changed for mobile (tested on Android and IOS)
-* Fixed issues for javascript

-= 1.0.7 =
-* Fixed Seo Live Assistant bugs

-= 1.0.6 =
-* Automatically register on squirrly with email address
-* Fixed the fopen for remote request

-= 1.0.4 =
-* Fixed the register URL and Login messages

-= 1.0.3 =
-* Added Support and link to dashboard in Happiness bar
-* Changed the keyword suggestion design
-* Automatically add tag with the used seo keyword

-= 1.0.2 =
-* Fixed PHP5 version check
-* Fixed Squirrly Login for PHP 5.0 version
-* Added Heading button in Tinymce editor

-= 1.0.1 =
-* WordPress 3.4 compatibility

 == Credits ==